What Is Backflow? The undesirable reversal of flow of water

 property owner's home to protect against contamination of

 the potable water system.
-However, property owner's who
+However, property owners that

 have an irrigation system or swimming pool on their property